vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 Suppose we were baking a cake, using a recipe.
 An artifact is like an ingredient that can be used in a recipe, i.e. milk, sugar, flour.
 The recipe pulls together the ingredients by specifying how much of each ingredient to add, when and how long to bake.

 In this analogy, ingredients are Artifacts and a recipe is a Token Template.
-However, in the TTF, you do not specify the quantities of the ingredients, or Artifact Instance Values, in a Token Template, but in a Template Instance.
-This maximizes reuse of artifacts and templates and will make more sense when classification is covered.

-### Artifact References and Token Definitions
+### Artifact References and Templates

-Artifacts are templates, to use an artifact you simply reference the artifact and apply the instance values the template has as placeholders.
+The TTF is comprised of artifacts, which is just a common way of defining items and compositions in the framework.
+To use an artifact you simply reference the artifact and apply overlay values for the artifacts in the template definition.
 Like the quantity of an ingredient in the cake recipe.
-Setting the quantity of an ingredient outside of an recipe is meaningless to create a composite, i.e. cake.
-When compositing a Token Template, you are creating references to all of the Artifacts, ingredients, that go into the Token or cake, but not the measurements of the ingredients.
+Just like a recipe has a list of ingredients followed by the details about the measurements, mixture and baking details, a template has a formula and a definition.
+When composing a Token Template, you are creating references to all of the Artifacts, ingredients, in a formula and then providing details about each of the ingredients in the definition.

-In the TTF, a Template is also an Artifact representing a formula of ingredients (artifacts) and is used in classification.
-A Token Definition, references a Token Template and supplies the quantity of each ingredient needed for the instance to come out of the oven as a tasty cake.
+In the TTF, a Template is also an Artifact.

 ![References](images/reference.png)

 An Artifact Reference contains a link to the artifact as well as the reference values needed to complete a definition.

-So, Artifacts are referenced by Token Templates, which are referenced by a Token Definitions which supplies that values for the specific Token, i.e. cake.
-The Token Definition contains the Artifact References and their values.
+Artifacts are referenced by Template Formulas, which is paired with a Template Definition that supplies that values for the specific Token, i.e. cake.
+The Template Definition contains the Artifact References and their values.

 ### Classification